 M536 Under Eye Bullet (synthetic bristles)– this is a rounded, tapered blending brush that is perfect for under the eye.
 It can be used for liquid, cream, or powder products, but I personally think it’s perfect for setting your under eye concealer with powder.
 This has become my new favourite!
 I dip this brush into some loose powder (like this one, or this one!)

-July’s package has some great brushes, but it wasn’t my personal favourite – mostly because 3 of them are made of animal hair.
+July’s package has some great brushes, but it wasn’t my personal favourite – mostly because 3 of them are made of human hair.
 If you like some but not others, Morphe now gives you the option to swap certain brushes before you receive them!

 If you’re wanting to expand your brush collection, you get a free brush (or points you can redeem for other fun products) if you join through my link here!